NOTE: Updated March 2022

-Ad fraud is killing your digital marketing campaigns.
-It’s a bold claim to make but it’s fully justified by recent events across the industry which have highlighted failings and exposed weaknesses.
+Fraud is killing your digital marketing campaigns.
+It’s a bold statement to make but it’s fully justified by recent industry events which have highlighted failings and exposed weaknesses.

 And it’s affecting big business.

 The UK digital advertising industry was worth an estimated £16.5 billion in 2020, a growth of 5% on the 2019 figure and with a 75% year-on-year growth, smartphones now account for 64% of all spend.
 The latest Interactive Advertising Bureau (IAB) / PwC Digital Adspend report for the first half of 2021 shows the market has continued its growth with £10.5bn spent.